prarthnabisht/us-petroleum-market-analytics_EIA/README.md

 **To run manually:** Go to Jobs & Pipelines in the Databricks sidebar → select the job → click Run Now.

+**YAML Config: ** Added in the notebooks section as SchedulerJobYAMLConfig.yml

 ---

 ## EIA API series used